 Henry and Maria had four children :

-J162911) Ronald Hilary G. JOHNSTON, born in January 1898 in Partabgarh, Oudh (Gonda), India.
+J162911) Ronald Hilary G. JOHNSTON, son of George and Nyanza, born in January 1898 in Partabgarh, Oudh (Gonda), India.
 Ronald and his mother appear in the 1901 Census, staying with his grandmother Lucy Davis, in Lyme Regis, Dorset.
 He married Evelyn Mary JACOB in the Cathedral in Allahabad on 21st December 1931.
 Mary was born on 14th November 1897, the daughter of Rev William Jacob, canon at Canterbury & his wife (Emily) Mabel Hyde, later of Monkton-Wyld Rectory, Dorset.

 Ronald has written a memoir, dated 1980, « One Man's Life » which is available at the British Library.
 He describes his life in the Indian Army, mainly on the North-West Frontier (1916-1922), and in the Indian Civil Service (1923-1947) chiefly in the United Provinces, apart from five years in Bengal (1935-1940).